matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is PEP 8 compliant
 - [ ] New features are documented, with examples if plot related
 - [ ] Documentation is sphinx and numpydoc compliant
-- [ ] Added an entry to doc/users/whats_new.rst if major new feature:
+- [ ] Added an entry to doc/users/whats_new.rst if major new feature
 - [ ] Documented in doc/api/api_changes.rst if API changed in a backward-incompatible way

 We understand that PRs can sometimes be overwhelming, especially as the reviews start coming in.
 Please let us know